-This No Bake Pumpkin Cheesecake is so easy, smooth and silky — the perfect easy dessert for a fall supper or Thanksgiving!
+This No Bake Pumpkin Cheesecake is light, airy and so easy to make — the perfect pumpkin dessert for a fall supper or Thanksgiving!
 Includes step by step recipe video

 So here we are, my birthday week, and I’ve made the hubs a pumpkin cheesecake.

 Don’t get me wrong — I love me a good cheesecake (although, you should already know this because there’s been no shortage of cheesecake recipes around here).